Bihar: Maoists call for 2-day bandh against alleged encounter of its members

 The Bihar-Jharkhand regional committee (BJRC) of the Communist Party of India (Maoists) called for a two-day bandh on April 14 and 15 against the alleged encounter of five members of the banned outfit by the security forces in Chatra in Jharkhand on April 3.

-On April 3, the security forces gunned down at least five alleged members of the outlawed CPI (Maoist), including Special Area Committee members Gautam Paswan and Charlie carrying ₹25 lakh reward on their heads.
+On April 3, the security forces gunned down at least five alleged members of the outlawed CPI (Maoist), including Special Area Committee members Gautam Paswan and Ajeet Oraon alias Charlis carrying ₹25 lakh reward on their heads and sub-zonal commanders Amar Ganjhu, Ajay Yadav and Sanjeet Bhuiyan, each carrying ₹5 lakh reward.
+Paswan and Bhuiyan belonged to Gaya district.

 The encounter took place along the Chatra-Palamu border, around 160 km from the state capital Ranchi.